 Longinoja in northeast Helsinki is an urban brook that has undergone a major restoration, transforming it from a drainage ditch to a beautiful trout stream.
 The long-term volunteer project was awarded the Biodiversity Award for 2017-2018.
 A 2-kilometre nature trail follows the stream, allowing you to get a close-up view of all the plants and fish.
-There are numerous accessible bridges, where you can observe and listen to the nature.
+There are numerous accessible bridges, where you can observe the nature.
 The spawning season begins in October, when large numbers of trout make their way up the stream from the sea.
 Other wildlife in the area includes white-throated dippers, white-backed woodpeckers, foxes, badgers and even flying squirrels.

 When there is no snow on the ground, the nature trail is completely accessible with the exception of the steep bridge over the Kehä I ring road, but you can bypass this via Malminkaari or the Pukinmäki train station.
-There are benches along the stream, and picnic areas are being constructed.
+There are some benches along the stream, and picnic areas are being constructed.
 The longinoja.fi website is an excellent source of information and also serves as a handy guide for exploring the nature trail if you cannot read the information boards.
 The website has lots of useful information about accessibility, for example about winter maintenance and WC facilities.
 You can get to the start of the nature trail in Ala-Malmi from Latokartanontie, which you can get to by taking bus number 560.
 Parking is available near the main information board in the Haaga-Helia parking lot.
 You can also enter the middle of the nature trail from the Pukinmäki train station.